JetBrains/teamcity-documentation/topics/nunit-for-msbuild.md

 </td></tr></table>

-Custom TeamCity `NUnit` task also supports additional attributes.
-For the list of available attributes refer to the [Using NUnitTeamCity task in MSBuild Build Script](#Using+NUnitTeamCity+task+in+MSBuild+Build+Script) section.
+The custom TeamCity `NUnit` task also supports additional attributes.
+For the list of available attributes refer to [this section](#Using+NUnitTeamCity+task+in+MSBuild+Build+Script).

-If you need the TeamCity test runner to support third\-party NUnit addins, refer to the [NUnit Addins Support](nunit-addins-support.md) section for the details.
+If you need the TeamCity test runner to support third-party NUnit addins, refer to the [NUnit Addins Support](nunit-addins-support.md) section for the details.

 Example (part of the MSBuild build script):